Some Of The Lesser Known Facts About Oklahoma

-When if comes to Oklahoma, most of the country considers it "flyover territory."
+When it comes to Oklahoma, most of the country considers it "flyover territory."
 As if there wasn't a single interesting thing about USA's most ecologically diverse state.
-I'm not going out on a limb to convince them otherwise, look what it's done to Texas with all them West-Coasters moving out there, ruining the most ruggedly solid state in the union...
-So instead, we're going to talk about the lesser known, yet interesting things about Oklahoma.
+I'm not going out on a limb to convince them otherwise, look what it's done to Texas with all the West Coasters moving out there.
+Instead, we're going to talk about the lesser-known, yet interesting facts about Oklahoma.

 When it comes to Oklahoma history, people talk about "the land run" as if it was just one crazy event prior to statehood.
 Truth be told, there were seven land runs in what is now Oklahoma.
 The first and most famous was the 1889 Land Run that opened up central Oklahoma to settlers looking for their own piece of America.